readthedocs/readthedocs.org/docs/localization.rst

 Localization of Documentation
 =============================

+.. note:: This feature only applies to Sphinx documentation.
+We are working to bring it to our other documentation backends.

 Read the Docs supports hosting your docs in multiple languages.
 There are two different things that we support: